l-huisman/Machine-Learning/README.md

 ### Before you can run the knn project, you will need to add the following text to the top of the dataset file

 * `Header`: buying,maint,door,persons,lug_boot,safety,class

+## Linear Regression

+Linear regression is a linear approach to modelling the relationship between a scalar response and one or more explanatory variables (also known as dependent and independent variables).
+The case of one explanatory variable is called simple linear regression.
+For more than one explanatory variable, the process is called multiple linear regression.
+This term is distinct from multivariate linear regression, where multiple correlated dependent variables are predicted, rather than a single scalar variable.

+## K-Nearest Neighbors

+K-Nearest Neighbors is a supervised machine learning algorithm that can be used to solve both classification and regression problems.
+It is a lazy learning algorithm that stores all instances corresponding to training data in n-dimensional space.
+To make a prediction for a new data point, the algorithm finds the closest data points in the training data set — its "nearest neighbors."

+## Support Vector Machines

+Support Vector Machines (SVM) is a supervised machine learning algorithm which can be used for both classification or regression challenges.
+However, it is mostly used in classification problems.
+In this algorithm, we plot each data item as a point in n-dimensional space (where n is number of features you have) with the value of each feature being the value of a particular coordinate.
+Then, we perform classification by finding the hyper-plane that differentiates the two classes very well.